 Are you curious about what the current rates are?

 Check out our article on Equity Release Interest Rates.

 Home reversion plans are the second type of equity release.
 With a home reversion plan, you have to sell a part of your home.

 Why is this important?

 For example, you’ll have to bear in mind that the money you get using equity release, through home reversion specifically, will be at an increased market value of the property you sold.
-Meaning, if you sell 40% of your home with a value of £200,000, you’ll get less than £80,000 of its current worth.
+This means that if you sell 40% of your home with a value of £200,000, you’ll get less than £80,000 of its current worth.

-You might be wondering, “What if my heirs want to keep my home?”
+You might be wondering if your heirs can keep your home.

-Can Heirs Keep the Property Money Was Borrowed Against?
+Can Heirs Keep the Property That It Was Borrowed Against?